rackerlabs/rackspace-how-to/content/cloud-servers/changing-linux-permissions.md

     $ chmod (options) (permissions) (file name)
     $ chmod (permissions) (file name)

 The use of options with the `chmod` command is optional.
-The second example is used most frequently.
+The second example receives the most frequent use.
 Without an option present, `chmod` modifies the permissions of the file or directory designated in the command.

 ### Permissions

-In a Linux&reg; system, you can use permissions to refer to the owner of the file or directory (user), the group that owns the file or directory (group), and anyone else who would access the file or directory (others).
+In a Linux system, you can use permissions to refer to the owner of the file or directory (user), the group that owns the file or directory (group), or anyone else who accesses the file or directory (others).

 State these permissions by using the following notation:

   - alphanumeric characters (r, w, x)
   - octal numbers (0-7)

-For example, you have a file called **example.txt** and you want to set the following permissions:
+For example, you have a file called **example.txt**, and you want to set the following permissions:

-  - The user can read, write, and execute the file
+  - The user can read, write, and execute the file.
-  - The group members can read and execute, but not write the file
+  - The group members can read and execute, but not write the file.
-  - Any others can only read the file
+  - Any others can only read the file.

-The following command option sets your desired permissions to **example.txt**:
+The following command option sets your desired permissions for **example.txt**:

     $ chmod u=rwx,g=rx,o=r example.txt